dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 At app startup, configuration sources are read in the order that their configuration providers are specified.

 Configuration providers that implement change detection have the ability to reload configuration when an underlying setting is changed.
-For example, the File Configuration Provider (described later in this topic) and the [Azure Key Vault Configuration Provider](xref:security/key-vault-configuration) implement change detection.
+For example, the File configuration provider (described later in this topic) and the [Azure Key Vault configuration provider](xref:security/key-vault-configuration) implement change detection.

 <xref:Microsoft.Extensions.Configuration.IConfiguration> is available in the app's [dependency injection (DI)](xref:fundamentals/dependency-injection) container. <xref:Microsoft.Extensions.Configuration.IConfiguration> can be injected into a Razor Pages <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageModel> or MVC <xref:Microsoft.AspNetCore.Mvc.Controller> to obtain configuration for the class.